-A long-time, award-winning journalist, I have contributed to outlets ranging from community newspapers to national and international channels, including Stanford Social Innovation Review, UU World, TheNation.com, AMC Outdoors magazine and Al Jazeera America, among others.
-From 2017 until 2018, I was the sole editor and reporter at the Lexington Minuteman newspaper.
+A long-time, award-winning journalist, I have contributed to outlets ranging from community news organizations to national and international channels, including Stanford Social Innovation Review, UU World, TheNation.com and Al Jazeera America, among others.

 From 2008 until 2015, I lived in Delft, the Netherlands, where I learned to speak Dutch, how to bike through hail and how best to dip french fries in mayonnaise (sparingly, sparingly).
 My work there included writing, editing and translating for an English-language politics and lifestyle magazine, The International Correspondent.

-Today, I live near Boston in Arlington, Massachusetts, in a tiny-ish house set upon a rock.
-When I’m not working, I enjoy reading, cooking and being outside as much as possible, preferably with my husband and our two teenagers.
+Today, I live near Boston in Arlington, Massachusetts, in a tiny-ish house set upon a rock with my husband and our dogs Charlotte and Chester.
+When I’m not working, I enjoy reading, cooking, running, hiking, and visiting my two college-aged children.